vatesfr/terraform-provider-xenorchestra/docs/data-sources/hosts.md

 # xenorchestra_hosts

-Use this data source to filter Xenorchestra hosts by certain criteria (name_label, labels) for use in other resources.
+Use this data source to filter Xenorchestra hosts by certain criteria (name_label, tags) for use in other resources.

 ## Example Usage